mcneilco/acas/README.md

 to reset

     git reset f46c634 --hard

 You should not be back where you started

+## If there are conflicts during the rebase you resolve

+Example:

+    [bbolt@host3 acas]$ git rebase master
+    First, rewinding head to replay your work on top of it...
+    Applying: testing small change
+    Applying: README.md edited online with Bitbucket
+    Using index info to reconstruct a base tree...
+    M	README.md
+    Falling back to patching base and 3-way merge...
+    Auto-merging README.md
+    CONFLICT (content): Merge conflict in README.md
+    Failed to merge in the changes.
+    Patch failed at 0002 README.md edited online with Bitbucket
+    When you have resolved this problem run "git rebase --continue".
+    If you would prefer to skip this patch, instead run "git rebase --skip".
+    To check out the original branch and stop rebasing run "git rebase --abort".

+Git Status should reveal something like this:

+        [bbolt@host3 acas]$ git status
+    # Not currently on any branch.
+    # Unmerged paths:
+    #   (use "git reset HEAD <file>..." to unstage)
+    #   (use "git add/rm <file>..." as appropriate to mark resolution)
+    #
+    #	both modified:      README.md
+    #
+    no changes added to commit (use "git add" and/or "git commit -a")

+To accept theirs:

+    git checkout --theirs README.md

+To accept yours:

+    git checkout --ours README.md

+Or if you have a merge tools installed:

+    git mergetool

+Finally, add the change and continue the rebase

+    git add README.md
+    git rebase --continue

+       Applying: README.md edited online with Bitbucket

 ## Information for editing this markdown file